 Causal Mediation Analysis Training: Methods and Applications Using Health Data

-The most recent Causal Mediation Analysis Training was on August 28 - 30, 2023.
-Sign up below to hear about the next training!
+The next Causal Mediation Analysis Training is on July 29 - 31, 2024.
+Sign up below to hear about registration opening!

 The Causal Mediation Analysis Training is a three-day intensive boot camp of seminars and hands-on analytical sessions to provide an overview of concepts and data analysis methods used to investigate mediating mechanisms.

 Subscribe for updates on registration and scholarship dates, deadlines, and announcements.

 Summer 2024 dates: Livestream, online training July 29-31, 2024; 10:00am - ~5:00pm EDT

 Mediation analysis is an emerging field in causal inference relevant for comparative effectiveness research, evaluating and improving policy recommendations, and explaining biological mechanisms.
 Training in the potential outcomes framework for causal inference is important to understand the assumptions required for valid mediation analyses.
 This course will equip participants with foundational concepts and cutting edge statistical tools to investigate mediating mechanisms.